scottoffen/sizeomatic/README.md

 # sizeomatic #

-An node.js module that provides methods for approximating the amount of memory being used by a JavaScript object.
-The results should not be assumed to be accurate, but rather estimates based on useful approximations.
-It also exports two methods for converting between bytes and larger units of digital storage.
+A module that provides methods for approximating the amount of memory being used by a JavaScript object.
+The results should not be assumed to be precisely accurate, but rather estimates based on useful approximations.
+It also exports two methods for converting between bytes and larger units of digital storage - which are accurate.

 ```
 $ npm install sizeomatic